oviniciuscesar/portfolio/README.md

 Collaborators: Thales Roel Pessanha (Researcher).

 - Machine Listening in Live-Electronics (2019–2022, MA Thesis)
-Description: Investigated compositional strategies using ML/MIR in live-electronics, culminating in a work for guitar and real-time electronics.
+Description: Investigate compositional strategies using ML/MIR in live-electronics, culminating in a work for guitar and real-time electronics.

 - Berio’s Instrumental Writing (2016–2017)
 Description: Analyzed the compositional unfolding from Sequenza VII to Chemins IV (Luciano Berio).